 Similar to sour candies, soda also has a high sugar and acid content.
 You can counteract its adverse effects by rinsing your mouth with water to wash away residual acid or use a fluoride mouthwash.
 Chilling acidic drinks and using a straw can also help minimize their effect on your teeth.

 4. Starchy Foods

 A lot of people love carbs, but your teeth aren’t exactly their biggest fan.
 When people think of foods that are bad for their teeth, they generally don’t think of bread or potatoes.
 However, they can be if they linger in your mouth too long and the same goes for a lot of starches.

 The problem arises when the starch gets in between your teeth or stuck in the ridges on top of them.
 If you don’t floss them out or brush/rinse them away, they’ll break down into sugar which feeds the dental plaque.
 Be sure to schedule a teeth cleaning with our dentists in addition to your at-home oral care so we can help remove leftover plaque and tartar.

 The popcorn husk (also called hull) is the thin covering around the kernel, and they tend to find their way between your teeth or between your gums and teeth.
 This can be removed by flossing, but you may not even realize it’s there.

 Eventually, the husk will attract bacteria that can gather around the gum line causing damage long-term.
 Biting down on unpopped kernels is equivalent to biting down on ice which is not advisable.

-Watch Out for Dried Fruits
+6. Dried Fruits

 Request an Appointment